Intercalation

 Students cannot receive any undergraduate funding during a postgraduate intercalated year.

 Students will need to apply for postgraduate funding from Student Finance.
-This loan may not cover the full cost of study in this year.
+The loan is a contribution towards your tuition fee and living costs, and may not cover the full cost of study in this year.

 When you return to medicine or dentistry following intercalation you will be able to apply for the NHS Bursary and a reduced rate maintenance loan from Student Finance.